11 Apr Is the Time Spent on Your Phone Really Time Well Spent?

 There is a lack of return on this time.
 Even for those who rely on social media for their careers or businesses, it is doubtful that many awaken on a Sunday morning with a determination to spend more time on Facebook as a source of leisure.

-James Williams from Oxford University argues argues that digital technologies privilege our impulses over our intentions, and are gradually diminishing our ability to engage with the issues we most care about.
+James Williams from Oxford University argues that digital technologies privilege our impulses over our intentions, and are gradually diminishing our ability to engage with the issues we care most about.
 Via The RSA.

 What are we actually doing on social media?